contao/docs/docs/dev/internals/bc-promise.md

 Being a project that sits on top of the Symfony full-stack framework we generally [follow the same rules as Symfony itself][SF_BC_Promise].
-We also follow the principles of [Semantic Versioning][Semver] which means that breaking changes must only be expected when switching to a new major version.
+We also follow the principles of [Semantic Versioning][Semver], which means that breaking changes must only be expected when switching to a new major version.

 However, in contrast to Symfony itself, Contao is not "just" a framework.
 We do not only build the tools for other